Can surfing kill you?

 Other Surfers

-Other surfers could also be another problem unintentionally by not having enough experience causing more experienced surfers to lose their balance or mess up in some other way.
-Inexperienced surfers will often end up back-paddling you without realizing causing potential collisions.
+Other surfers could also unintentionally cause another problem by not having enough experience, causing more experienced surfers to lose their balance or mess up in some other way.

 Even the best surfers in the world can still make a mistake or have a day where things are not going their way through no fault of their own.